 Not only will your dazzling future occupy your mind, but you’ll have a solid plan for your first day and therefore can stay busy, possibly avoiding jetlag, once your feet are on the ground again.

-7. Spurge for premium/plus economy.
+7. Spurge for Premium or Plus Economy.

 This tip depends on your budget.
 My broke behind still can’t swing premium economy on Qantas or Air New Zealand.